The Thunder Rolls

 "The Thunder Rolls" is a song co-written and recorded by American country music artist Garth Brooks.
-It was released in April 1991 as the fourth and final single from his album No Fences.
+It was released in April 1991 as the fourth single from his album No Fences.
 The song became his sixth number one on the country chart.
 Co-writer Pat Alger plays acoustic guitar on the track.

 The song was first recorded by Tanya Tucker, but it was shelved until 1995 when it appeared on her self-titled box set.
 Her version includes a fourth verse alluding to infidelity and husband murder.
 The shorter version of the song was covered by heavy metal band All That Remains on their 2017 album Madness.

 Writing and production

 "The Thunder Rolls" was written by Garth Brooks and Pat Alger.
 The original idea was Brooks's, as he wanted to explore the concept of "thunder rolling inside of a marriage and outside at the same time".
 Almost immediately after hearing this hook, Alger grabbed a guitar and started playing what Brooks described as a "D-minor rolling thing."

 The song was pitched to Tanya Tucker.
 Although she liked it, her producer asked for another verse, which was added by Brooks and Alger.
 The additional lyrics describe the wife reaching for her pistol to confront the cheating husband, with the narrator saying "tonight will be the last time she'll wonder where he's been."
 Tucker recorded this version in the late 1980s.
 Upon learning that the song had been given away, Brooks's producer Allen Reynolds was disappointed; he believed the song was one of the most powerful Brooks had written.
 Tucker ended up dropping the song from her album project, so Brooks decided to record it for his second album No Fences.
 Reynolds suggested that they leave off the fourth verse.

 During the recording session, Brooks invited Alger to play on it.
 He was impressed with Alger's work during their writing session and thought his passion would translate well in the recording.
 Both musicians recorded the song live, with no overdubs and no second take.
 When they were finished, Brooks suggested that they should add the sound of thunder.
 Reynolds had that sound on hand from a previous recording session, so Brooks determined when the sound would be heard.

 Garth wrote about the song in the CD booklet liner notes from The Hits: "There is no doubt that the toughest song in the GB catalog has to be 'The Thunder Rolls'.
 This song came out fighting the day it was released.
 Originally cut by Tanya Tucker in 1988, it was never put on an album.
 It came back to us in time for No Fences.
 My hat's off to Pat Alger, a great writer and friend, and to music itself, because only music could withstand what this song has gone through."